rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 # Estimating Azure SQL Server Size for on-prem migration
-#### This article is a real-file example of estimating monthly running costs for a system with multiple MS SQL databases after migrating from "on-prem" to Azure
+#### This article is a real-file example of estimating monthly running costs for a system with multiple MS SQL databases after migrating from "on-prem" to Azure.

 *Estimating the cost of migration from on-prem to the cloud should always include the running cost over the lifetime of the solution, not just the cost of labor to migrate.
 This report demonstrates how a low-cost migration results in high running costs that can be reduced by investing in code refactoring and architecture changes.*

 ## Background

-The real estate management system we had to migrate was hosted on 2 bare-metal servers in a local data center. *Server I* contained mostly customer DBs, one per customer and *Server II* had system, reporting and other databases shared between customers and front-end apps.
+The real estate management system we had to migrate was hosted on two bare-metal servers in a local data center. *Server I* contained mostly customer DBs, one per customer and *Server II* had system, reporting and other databases shared between customers and the front-end apps.

 ![intro](intro.png)